cip03/cip03.github.io.src/posts/2016-11-09-dynamic-existential.md

 Does this tree structure flatten out into a meta tower for some reason?
 What's the connection with modal logic and Kripke semantics?
 Does System F actually ensures consistency of this multiverse?
-What do dependent types add to this story?
+What complications do dependent types add to this story?
-Ok, I'll stop here before I make too big of a fool of myself.
+Ok, I'll stop here before I make too big a fool of myself.

 But I would like to follow this thread further in the future, use it as a motivator to learn new stuff.